osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 Control messages sent in NOFSP need to carry either a __command__ for request messages, or a __status code__ for response messages.
 Since there are only one type of sensor data messages, there is no need to define any constants for this type.
-Below are a list of all the command and status constants used in the protocol.

-#### Command
+#### Requests

+Requests always carries a command, often together with parameters.
+The list below shows all available commands for the protocol.
+Some parameters are optional, some of them are mandatory.
+The description clarifies which parameters needs to be included.

 | Command | Parameters                                             | Description                                                                                                                                                                                                                                                                                                                   |
 |---------|--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|